HalosGhost/pbpst/doc/ptpst.rst

     Use UUID as authentication credential

 -h, --help
-    List this help and exi
+    List this help and exit

 Update Options
 --------------